+Nothing ruins a family BBQ or some fun in the sun like an unexpected pool leak.
+It’s inconvenient and pool liners can cost hundreds (sometimes thousands) of dollars to replace.
+That’s why we recommend keeping Flex Tape nearby.
 The next time you find yourself with this problem, just use Flex Tape and your pool leak will be repaired in a matter of minutes.
-It’ll save you time, money, and energy – allowing you to get back to what’s most important.
-(The fun, of course!)
+It’ll save you time, money, and energy – allowing you to get back to what’s most important – having fun!

-- Flex Tape
+Apply Flex Tape

 Remove the transparent backing and first apply a piece of Flex Tape to the inside.
 Gently smooth out the edges to make sure it is flat on the surface.
 Then, remove the transparent backing off of your second piece, and apply to the outside of the pool.
 You can use just one piece, however it is a good idea to use two pieces for an extra secure hold.
 Continue to press down firmly and smooth out any air bubbles, so the outer piece is flat against the outer surface.
 You can also use a rubber roller or plastic squeegee to help smooth out the tape, if you like.
 That’s it.
 Flex Tape’s bond increases with time, so be sure to not move or re-position the tape after application.